Children leading the charge against the climate emergency

 The message from youth is clear: climate change is today, not tomorrow.
 The impacts of climate change on children and their communities touch every aspect of their lives – mental, physical, social, economic.
 The sentiments of young people are echoed by The Lancet, “It is time to see the links between health, social, and climate justice, and to see them as deeply interconnected.”
 And as the Harvard Center for Climate, Health and the Global Environment points out, even though the greatest improvements to children’s health over the last century are linked to better nutrition, cleaner air and water, and freedom from disease, climate change puts all of those at risk.

 So what exactly does climate have to do with child health – and specifically, diarrheal disease?
 Plenty.
 As the climate changes, the spread of diarrheal diseases will increase, according to the WHO.
-Between 2030 and 2050, an additional 48,000 cases of diarrhea are expected as a result of climactic factors.
+Between 2030 and 2050, an additional 48,000 annual childhood diarrhea deaths are expected as a result of climactic factors.
 Much of the increased risk of diarrheal diseases will likely be due to greater water, sanitation and hygiene challenges.
 And an inequitable water-related climate burden will inevitably land on children, the elderly, and those in poor communities.

 Many other dangers loom for children’s health.
 Temperature and other environmental conditions will play a role in increasing vector-borne diseases.
 Increased urbanization leads to greater pollution, which can damage children’s health.
 And malnutrition is a major concern in areas where food insecurity increases due to droughts and floods.